Murder of Marie Lilienberg and Maria Wahlen: Case information

 Lilienberg and Wahlen first met each other in January 1983, while working as maids at a skiing resort in Vail, Colorado.
 Lilienberg was studying in Sweden to be a gymnastics teacher and Wahlen was a pre-school teacher in the country.
 Lillienberg arrived in the United States during the fall of 1982, having previously visited the country twice before, while it was Wahlen's first time in the country.
 The duo later visited Hawaii together when the skiing season ended, before deciding to spend the summer together exploring the coast of California.
 They planned to hitchhike for the Californian trip, as they were running low on money, having only 50 dollars in their final days.

-They were last seen on July 22, 1983 in Redwood City, leaving the house of an acquaintance they had met in Colorado.
+They were last seen on July 22, 1983, in Redwood City, leaving the house of an acquaintance they had met in Colorado.
 They planned to hitchhike to Los Angeles, where they would catch a flight to New York, which was scheduled to depart in two days.
 From New York they would have caught another flight back to Sweden.
-Wahlen kept a detailed diary of her journeys, which stopped being updated on July 22, 1983.
+Wahlen kept a detailed diary of her journeys, with the last entry on July 21, 1983.

 On the day they were scheduled to depart for New York, several items belonging to the women were found in a dumpster behind a business near a freeway in Commerce in Los Angeles County.
 Among the items found were Wahlen's diary, as well as two undeveloped rolls of film.
 Police later developed the photos in order see if they contained clues related to the disappearance.

 Their fathers, Ove Lilienberg and Lars Wahlen, had kept in regular contact with them via phone calls up until July 16, 1983.
 The fathers travelled to California at the beginning of August 1983 to find their daughters, making several pleas to the media.